totolkat/katosay/README.md

 # Katosay

-A fork made in JS inspired by catsay
+A fork made in JS inspired by catsay.
+It makes a cat appear along with your input.

 # Usage